abtion/abtion-secret/README.md

 - Access an IRB console on exception pages or by using `<%= console %>` anywhere in the code.
 - (Of course, [RubyMine](https://www.jetbrains.com/ruby/) includes a great [visual debugger](https://www.jetbrains.com/ruby/features/ruby_debugger.html)).

-## Download production or staging DB

-First of all, **don't download production data** unless absolutely necessary.
-It contains personal data, and the environment you download it to must be as secure as the production environment.
-Additionally, you must ensure that the data is deleted afterwards.

-If for some reason you need to download production data anyway, you can use [parity](https://github.com/thoughtbot/parity).

 # Notable inclusions and Notable exclusions

 Inclusions: